 What are Honors courses?

 Most Honors courses and seminars carry Core 2.0 designation; therefore, you can, with careful planning, obtain an Honors degree without taking additional credits.
 Honors courses, however, are more challenging and usually require more reading and writing than other courses.
 Enrollment rarely exceeds 15 students.
 Classes are taught by distinguished faculty members, mostly in seminar settings.
-University Honors Program offerings are restricted entry courses, therefore students need to contact the UHP office in order to register for UHP courses.
+Honors College offerings are restricted entry courses, therefore students need to contact the Honors College office in order to register for Honors courses.

 How do my AP classes count?

-Advanced Placement courses may be used for university credit, may satisfy Honors foreign language requirements where equivalent, but cannot be used to fulfill Honors credit hour requirements.
+Advanced Placement courses may be used for university credit, may satisfy Honors second language requirements where equivalent, but cannot be used to fulfill Honors credit hour requirements.
 CLEP (College Level Examination Program) tests are available in certain subjects (see current MSU-Bozeman Course Bulletin) for university credit.
 CLEP tests may be taken on an appointment basis (application forms are available online).
-You may satisfy the Honors Program foreign language requirement with a CLEP test in French, German, or Spanish.
-We strongly recommend that you take your foreign language CLEP test during your first year at MSU.
+You may satisfy the Honors College second language requirement with a CLEP test in French, German, or Spanish.
+We strongly recommend that you take your language CLEP test during your first year at MSU.
 Other languages may be accepted with proper certification.